How to Ask for Time Off for a Funeral (10 Templates)

 The written request gives you and your employer something to refer to during and after your bereavement leave.
 Although a formal letter is ideal, an email is appropriate for most workplaces.
 Your HR supervisor or boss should have already told you who to send the email to.

+See some templates for bereavement leave requests in the next section.
 However, there are some general guidelines to follow when writing your bereavement leave request.
 First, you should write your email in a formal, polite tone.

 A few key details to include in the letter are:

-• The name of the loved one, the date of their passing, and your relationship with them
+• The name of the loved one, the date of their passing, and your relationship with them.

-• How much bereavement leave you wish to take
+• How much bereavement leave you wish to take.

-• Whether you want to take additional time off as paid vacation time
+• Whether you want to take additional time off as paid vacation time.

-• Arrangements you have with coworkers to take over duties in your absence
+• Arrangements you have with co-workers to take over duties in your absence.

-• If you will be available via email or phone to discuss work matters during your leave
+• If you will be available via email or phone to discuss work matters during your leave.

-• A sincere appreciation to your employer for understanding the situation at hand
+• A sincere appreciation to your employer for understanding the situation at hand.

 5. Review the Request and Send It Off